Fantasyland Magic Kingdom

 It’s a Small World

 If you want to avoid singing the theme tune inside your head all day long, make sure you do It’s a Small World late in the day.
-This is an 11 minute boat ride that people either love or hate.
-The ride was originally created for the UNICEF pavilion at the 1964 New York World Fair as a tribute to the children of the world and features brightly decorated dolls representing the different cultures of the world all singing the same song.
+This is an 11-minute boat ride that people either love or hate.
+The ride was created for the UNICEF pavilion at the 1964 New York World Fair as a tribute to the children of the world and features brightly decorated dolls representing the different cultures of the world all singing the same song.

 It’s a Small World has recently undergone a long renovation but the ride (and the song!) remains essentially unchanged.

-Mickey’s PhilharMagic (FASTPASS available)
+Mickey’s PhilharMagic

 Mickey’s PhilharMagic opened in Fantasyland in October 2003 replacing the “Legend of the Lion King”.
-The 3-D production is projected onto a 150 foot high wraparound screen and features a number of Disney characters including Ariel, Aladdin and Simba as they try to help Donald Duck retrieve Mickey’s sorcerer’s hat.
+The 3-D production is projected onto a 150-foot-high wraparound screen and features a number of Disney characters including Ariel, Aladdin and Simba as they try to help Donald Duck retrieve Mickey’s sorcerer’s hat.

 Access to other Lands